Descanonge/filefinder/docs/source/usage.rst

 Files can be retrieved with the :meth:`.Finder.get_files` method, or from the :attr:`.Finder.files` attribute.
-Both will automatically scan the directory for matching files and cache the results for future accesses.
+Both will automatically scan the directory for matching files and cache the results for future access.
 The files are stored in alphabetical order.

 .. note::

-    The cache is appropriately voided when using some methods, like for fixing groups.
-For that reason, avoid setting attributes directly and use set methods.
+    The cache is appropriately voided when using some methods, like when fixing groups.
+For that reason, avoid setting attributes directly on a Finder instance and use set methods instead.

 The method :meth:`~.Finder.get_files` simply returns a sorted list of the filenames found when scanning.
 By default the full path is returned, ie the